GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/06-request-batching.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}{{ingress_port_suffix}}/d/raw-requests?orgId=1&refresh=5s
 ```

-This time you should see that the throughput achieved is significantly more.
-This is because of the reduction in overhead by batching up metrics and only sending them periodically.
+You should see that the throughput achieved is more.
+Although we did remove the cap on the maximum rate at which requests could be sent this isn't the reason.
+The increase is due to the reduction in overhead by batching up metrics and only sending them periodically.

 ![](hello-world-v4-raw-requests.png)

-You will also see that the response time is improved, however, it isn't all good news.
+The response time in this test is also improved, however, it isn't all good news.

 The problem now is that due to the larger number of requests, we get a big spike in the response time coinciding with when the metrics are being reported to InfluxDB.